Abhishek-kumar82078/docx-converter/README.md

       python3 -m venv local-env
 ```

-- Once you’ve created a virtual environment, activate it as
+- Once you’ve created a virtual environment, follow below command on Windows to activate it as

 ```
       local-env/scripts/activate
 ```
-on Windows Or
+ Or on Unix or MacOS.
 ```
       source local-env/bin/activate
 ```
- on Unix or MacOS.

  - Installs all of the modules listed in my Python requirements file into your project environment using